Glade Knight: Controversy

 There was an investigation of Apple REITs by the U.S. Securities and Exchange Commission (SEC) over violations (made from 2008 and 2011) that resulted in a grand total of nearly $1.7 million in personal and corporate fines.
 The investigation was covered in Investment News, Virginia Business, and New York Times.

 Education

 Glade Knight helped create BYU's Entrepreneurial Department of the Graduate School of Business Management and, he holds a position on the BYU National Advisory Council.
-He also holds numerous education positions in Virginia, including Member of the Graduate School of Real Estate and Urban Land Development Advisory Board at VCU and founder of Southern Virginia University, where he served as Chairman from 1996-2015.
+He also holds numerous education positions in Virginia, including Member of the Graduate School of Real Estate and Urban Land Development Advisory Board at VCU and founder of Southern Virginia University, where he served as chairman from 1996 to 2015.

 He has an honorary doctorate from SVU and both a BA and MBA (through the Marriott School of Management) from BYU.
 Knight created the Cowboy/Cowgirl Ethics Scholarship for SVU students.
 The award includes custom boots, a free trip to any of the ranches he owns, and $1000 to advance their education.